Breil, Maine-et-Loire

 Breil ([bʁɛj]) is a former commune in the Maine-et-Loire department in western France.
 On 15 December 2016, it was merged into the new commune Noyant-Villages.
 Breil's nearest town is Noyant (6 km).

 Population

 The inhabitants are known as Breillois.

 Sights

-Breil is most famous for its Chateau in the Parc du Lathan, where a major Fête de la Chasse (Hunting Fair) is held each August 15.
-Breil is near the Lac de Rillé, a lake stretching from Rillé to Gué Morin,a hamlet in Breil, where the River Lathan was dammed in 1978 principally for irrigating the valley of the Authion.
+Breil is most famous for its Chateau in the Parc du Lathan, where a major Fête de la Chasse (Hunting Fair) was held each August 15.
+Breil is near the Lac de Rillé, a lake stretching from Rillé to Gué Morin, a hamlet in Breil, where the River Lathan was dammed in 1978 principally for irrigating the valley of the Authion.